2024 Read with Jenna Book Club List: The Best Books Ranked (+PDF)

 What is the latest Read with Jenna Book Club Pick?

-The April 2024 Read with Jenna Book Club Pick is The Husbands by Holly Gramazio.
+The November 2024 Read with Jenna Book Club Pick is This Motherless Land by Nikki May

-March 2024 Read with Jenna Book Club Pick
+More info: November 2024 Read With Jenna Book Club Pick

 Read with Jenna Reading lists